shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step2.md

     ![log1-username](logsparsing/assets/log1-username.png)

     Try deleting `.*` from the rule.
-You'll see that the rule does not match because the text after the `user.name` is not accounted for.
+You'll see that the rule no longer matches because the text after the `user.name` is not accounted for.

 4. Now, let’s include a matcher for `userid` in the rule.